 Currently enrolled SFSU students are encouraged to apply when they are ready to pitch their idea to the IncuGator, and commit to dedicating time effort to developing their concept.
 Acceptance into the IncuGator is on a rolling basis.
 Apply early for a better chance of acceptance.

-• Applicants will receive a preliminary evaluation and feedbacks.
+- Applicants will receive a preliminary evaluation and feedback.
 If invited to proceed further, applicants will be called on for a formal interview.

 Acceptance Criteria